-Did you know that dry drowning can kill hours after someone has been submersed in water?
+Did you know that dry drowning can kill hours after someone has been submerged in water?

 Interestingly very few people know about dry drowning.
-When we talk about it on Safe and Sound first aid paediatric courses the nannies and parents look quite shocked and the general response is: “we didn’t know that someone could drown like that.”
-In fact I suspect that few people know about dry or secondary drowning.
-But it is not just children that can fall victim to this, anybody who has had a drowning incident, however seemingly mild, could be at risk.
+When we talk about it on Safe and Sound first aid courses people look quite shocked and the general response is: “we didn’t know that someone could drown like that.”
+In fact, I suspect that few people know about dry or secondary drowning.
+It’s not just children that can fall victim to this, anybody who has had a drowning incident, however seemingly mild could be at risk.

-“I’ve never knew a child could walk around, talk, speak and their lungs be filled with water.
-Johnny must have got some water in his lungs while he was swimming in his local pool He didn’t show any signs of respiratory distress, but he had an accident in the pool and “soiled himself”.”
+“I never knew a child could walk around, talk, speak and their lungs be filled with water.
+Johnny must have got some water in his lungs while he was swimming in his local pool.
+He didn’t show any signs of respiratory distress, but he had an accident in the pool and “soiled himself”.”

 His mother said she bathed him and he told her he felt sleepy.
 When she went to check on him later she saw his face was covered in a “spongy white material”.
 He was rushed to hospital but it was too late.

-So what is drown drowning and how does it happen?
-It is a bit technical so stay with me.
+So what is dry drowning and how does it happen?

 If enough water is inhaled then it can wash away the chemical (surfactant) which keeps part of the lungs (alveoli) open.
 Without this surfactant, the lungs begin to collapse.
 Then the body’s own fluids as well as those swallowed/inhaled, are able to seep into the lungs.
 This prevents oxygen and carbon dioxide from being exchanged and effectively cause the patient to drown.
 This can occur much later than the initial incident and without any more fluid being inhaled.

 This is called dry drowning or secondary drowning.